opencor/opencor-developer-documentation/src/develop/plugins/index.rst

 Categories
 ----------

-All plugins come under a given category.
+All plugins come under one of the following categories:
-Currently supported categories are:

-- **Analysis**: plugins to analyse files.
 - |DataStoreCategory|_: plugins to store and manipulate data.
 - |EditingCategory|_: plugins to edit files.
 - |MiscellaneousCategory|_: plugins that do not fit in any other category.